-- 2.1 This report outlines the Commissioner's Treasury Management Strategy for 2022/23. - 2.2 Treasury management comprises the management of the Commissioner's cash flows, borrowings and investments, and their associated risks.
-The Commissioner is exposed to financial risks, including the effects on revenue from changing interest rates on borrowings and investments, and the risks of a potential loss of invested funds.
-Therefore, it is essential that the Commissioner successfully identifies, monitors and controls financial risk as part of prudent financial management. - 2.3 The Commissioner conducts its treasury risk management within the framework of the Chartered Institute of Public Finance and Accountancy's (CIPFA) Treasury Management in the Public Services Code of Practice 2017 Edition (the CIPFA Code).
+- 2.1 This report outlines the Commissioner's Treasury Management Strategy for 2023/24. - 2.2 Treasury management comprises the management of the Commissioner's cash flows, borrowings and investments, and their associated risks.
+The Commissioner has borrowed and invested large sums of money and is therefore exposed to financial risks, including the effects on revenue from changing interest rates on borrowings and investments, and the risks of a potential loss of invested cash.
+It is important that the Commissioner successfully identifies, monitors and controls financial risk as part of prudent financial management. - 2.3 The Commissioner conducts its treasury risk management within the framework of the Chartered Institute of Public Finance and Accountancy's (CIPFA) Treasury Management in the Public Services Code of Practice 2021

+Edition (the CIPFA Code).
 The CIPFA Code requires that the Commissioner approves a treasury management strategy before the start of each financial year.
 In addition, this report fulfils the legal obligation to have regard to the CIPFA Code under the Local Government Act 2003.
-CIPFA have released an updated Code of Practice at the end of 2021 for adoption which will supersede current practice and will be implemented during 2022/23.

-- 2.4 The Annual Investment Strategy (AIS) for 2022/23 meets the requirements of the statutory guidance issued by the Ministry of Housing, Communities and Local Government's (now referred to as Department for Levelling up, Communities and Local Government DLUHC) in its Guidance on Local Government Investments 2018 Edition. - 2.5 This strategy has been prepared in conjunction with the Treasury and Pensions team at Staffordshire County Council (SCC), after consultation with the Staffordshire Commissioner's Office and Police Finance Team
+- 2.4 The Annual Investment Strategy (AIS) for 2022/23 meets the requirements of the statutory guidance issued by the Ministry of Housing, Communities and Local Government's (now referred to as Department for Levelling up, Communities and Local Government - DLUHC) in its Guidance on Local Government Investments 2018 Edition. - 2.5 This strategy has been prepared in conjunction with the Treasury and Pensions team at Staffordshire County Council (SCC), after consultation with the Staffordshire Commissioner's Office and Police Finance Team.